rf2803-ux/unicc_ai_safety_lab_sp26/README.md

 1. Open the `Instructions` tab for onboarding
 2. Evaluate a JSON case file
 3. Evaluate a public GitHub repository by pasting its URL
+4. Evaluate a live app or endpoint URL with safe runtime probes
-4. Generate a demo case inside the app
+5. Generate a demo case inside the app
-5. Run the expert panel and download a PDF report
+6. Run the expert panel and download a PDF report

 ## Setup